AVSystem/developer-zone/docs/API_documentation/Overview/Using_the_API.md

     ```
     curl -i -X GET "http://#HOSTNAME/api/coiotedm/v3/devices" -H "accept: application/json" -H "authorization: Bearer #TOKEN"
     ```

-    !!!
-Note
-        You can learn how to get your access token in the [Authentication](Getting_access.md#authentication) section.
+Replace `#TOKEN` with your actual access token and `#HOSTNAME` with your actual hostname.

 3. Execute the command by pressing Enter. cURL will send the request to the server and display the response on the terminal.

 **Postman**

-Postman is a popular API development and testing tool with a user-friendly interface for making HTTP requests.
+[Postman](https://www.postman.com/) is a popular API development and testing tool with a user-friendly interface for making HTTP requests.
 To test {{coiote_short_name}} API using Postman:

 1. Open Postman in the browser or download the Postman desktop app.
 2. Navigate to the new request tab.